 For that reason, you need to pay attention to how you integrate the ads within the content, in order to have ad units that are distinctive and don’t annoy the users at the same time.

-Think about how Google themselves display ads while the entire search experience seems uninterrupted at all.
+Think about how Google themselves displays ads while the entire search experience seems uninterrupted at all.
 That’s the result that you should aim for with your content/ads structure.

 Your design might be qualified to host multiple advertisements into a single area of the page, or you can have larger space for a skyscraper or landscape ad, so finding the right balance is key and again, it’s also something that needs to be considered according to your project and the goals that you want to achieve.